vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 ## US14 - Deactivate an advertisement
 - **Endpoint**: `PATCH /advertisements/{id}/deactivate`
-- **Description**:
-  - As an admin I want to deactivate an advertisement so that inappropriate advertisements can be removed from visibility.
+- **Description**: As an admin I want to deactivate an advertisement so that inappropriate advertisements can be removed from visibility.
-  - As a client (advertisement owner), I want to deactivate my advertisement when I no longer need it, so that it is no longer visible to others.
-- **Permissions/Role**: admin and client (advertisement owner)
+- **Permissions/Role**: Admin
 - **Acceptance Criteria**:
     - Advertisement that have a ReservationAttempt with status donated cannot be deactivated.
     - The system must ask for confirmation before deactivating an advertisement.